AmFirst Stadium

-Burgess–Snow Field at AmFirst Stadium is a 22,500-seat multi-purpose stadium in Jacksonville, Alabama.
+Burgess–Snow Field at AmFirst Stadium is a 22,500-seat stadium in Jacksonville, Alabama.
 It opened in 1947 and is home to the Jacksonville State Gamecocks football team.
-It was also home to the Jacksonville High School Golden Eagles football team until 2004, when they moved to a new stadium on the high school campus.
+It was also home to the Jacksonville High School Golden Eagles football team until 2004, when they moved to a new stadium on the grounds of the high school campus.
 It also served as home to Jacksonville Christian Academy's football team from 2005 until September 27, 2007, when JCA opened an on campus football field.

 History

 Jacksonville State was originally known as the Jacksonville Teachers College Eagle Owls.
 The football team played its games next to John Forney National Guard Armory.

 The College Bowl, as it was known originally, was built on a site behind Stephenson Hall and dedicated at homecoming 1947.
 The Gamecocks, as they had come to be known, opened the new stadium with a win over Pembroke.
 The initial season at the College Bowl was as successful one, as the Gamecocks completed the season undefeated (and untied) with 9 wins.

 The College Bowl officially became Paul Snow Stadium in 1961.
 That year, the stadium was dedicated to longtime Jacksonville State supporter Paul Snow.

 Burgess-Snow Stadium was renovated in 1965 when seating was expanded from 5,000 to 8,500.
 A new press box was installed on the north side of the facility.
 Under the supervision of longtime Athletic Director Jerry N. Cole, a field house was constructed in 1977.
 A student section was added in 1978, bringing the total capacity to 15,000.
 In 2010, an expansion project including additional seating to the south stands and east endzone and the seven-story Stadium Tower (floors 1-4 function as a residence hall for students, while floors 5-7 house skyboxes and the press box) was completed, increasing the seating capacity to 24,000.
 In 2015, Stadium Tower was renamed William A. Meehan Hall in honor of former Jacksonville State President William A. Meehan, who retired that year.

 In 2010, the name of Paul Snow Stadium was changed to Burgess–Snow Field at JSU Stadium, in honor of former Jacksonville State coach Bill Burgess who coached the team to the 1992 Division II championship.

 In July 2024, AmFirst announced a five-year naming rights deal to rebrand the stadium as AmFirst Stadium.